joseph-a-tate/joseph-a-tate/README.md

 > Army Commendation Medal, 3 Army Achievement Medals

 ### I'm currently learning ... 🌱
-  The languages, concepts, and technologies I am currently studying include Go, docker, project code structure, and repository platform programming for data access abstraction.
+  The languages, concepts, and technologies I am currently studying include CCNA, Go, docker, project code structure, and repository platform programming for data access abstraction.

 ### I'm looking to collaborate on ... 💞️
   I would love to work on network architecture and engineering, network related software, or other systems; anything that has IoT/Networking requirements.
 I would also be thrilled to learn new technologies, languages, concepts.
 Most excitably I hope to learn RedHat Linux, SQL, complex systems, and much more.